ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 - CodePipeline, CodeBuild, StepFunctions with lambda ( for managing S3, Cloudfront with aws-sdk )

 ## Purpose
-- make independent CodePipeline for frontend
+- make independent CodePipeline for frontend.
-- use environment variables referencing other aws-cdk resources
+- pass environment variables referencing other aws-cdk resources to frontend. ( can use different variables with dev, prod stages)

 ## CodePipeline Description